Belgium in the Eurovision Song Contest 1969: Competing entries

 Following the announcement of Neefs as Belgian representative, a song submission period was opened where composers were able to submit their songs until 24 January 1969.
-127 songs were received by the broadcaster at the end of the deadline, of which six were selected for the national final.
+127 songs were received by the broadcaster at the end of the deadline, and on 28 January 1969, six were selected for the national final.

 Final

-The final was held on 22 February 1969 from 9:05 to 10:00 CET at the Amerikaans Theater in Brussels and was hosted by Nand Baert.
-Six songs competed in the contest, with the winner being decided upon by a jury panel.
-In addition to the performances of the competing entries, guest performers included Barry Ryan.
+The final was held on 22 February 1969 from 9:05 to 10:00 CET at the Amerikaans Theater in Brussels and was hosted by Jan Theys.
+Six songs competed in the contest, with the winner being decided upon by a 7-member jury panel who each chose their favourite song.
+In addition to the performances of the competing entries, guest performers included Barry Ryan and Noëlle Cordier.